 While the Melaka to Cameron Highlands distance is 360 kilometers, if you are traveling by bus, then you will need to transfer via Kuala Lumpur.
 With bus driving speed and the transfer, you should allow most of the day to travel.
 All long-distance buses to Melaka will have their final stop at Melaka Sentral bus station.
 From there you will need to take a local bus or a taxi into the historic area of Melaka.

 The total time taken between Cameron Highlands and Melaka was 10 hours.

 Cameron Highlands to Melaka – How to Book Tickets

-- Book your tickets from Cameron Highlands to Malacca online with Easybook.
-Note that we’ve given you the specific search criteria for the route.
+- Book your tickets from Cameron Highlands to Malacca online here.

-- First of all book a ticket from Cameron Highlands to TBS (Terminal Bersepadu Selatan) Kuala Lumpur.
+- First of all, book a ticket from Cameron Highlands to TBS (Terminal Bersepadu Selatan) in Kuala Lumpur.

-- There are several companies that go to KL from Cameron Highlands, you specifically want the TBS terminal.
+- Several companies go to KL from Cameron Highlands, you specifically want to go to the TBS terminal.
 You can see all the options here

 - They run from the Cameron Highlands bus terminal – which is essentially the side of the road in Tanah Rata – to Kuala Lumpur.

 - Prices for the journey from Cameron Highlands to KL are from 35 RM.
 (We paid 38.5 RM in person in Cameron Highlands)

 - The trip takes around 4 hours and 50 minutes and you can book a bus from 00:50 until 23:45 most days.